Incoherent Approximation of Leakage in Quantum Error Correction: Open system simulations of error correction codes with leakage

 Observe that the average $\mean{e^{i(\phi_{n}-\phi_{n'}-\phi_{m}+\phi_{m'})}}_{\bar{\phi}}$ is exactly zero unless the indices satisfy

 i.e. unless I) $n=n',m=m'$ or II) $m=n,m'=n'$ .
 We can break up the sum into these cases

 where the second term corresponds to II and the first to I and not II.
-The Kraus operators generated under the RPA can take two possible forms.
+The Kraus operators generated under the STA can take two possible forms.
 First there are cross terms

 which can be associated with incoherent transitions.
 The second form is just the block diagonal part of $K_{j}$,

 which preserves each subspace.